-Directors' report for the year ended 30 June 2022
+Directors' report for the year ended 30 June 2023

-The Directors present their report and the audited consolidated financial statements for PHS Bidco Limited (the "Company") for the 52-week year ended 30 June 2022.
-The comparatives are for the 53-week period ended 30 June 2021.
-As consolidated financial statements were not prepared by the Company in the prior year, the comparatives are unaudited.
+The Directors present their report and the audited consolidated financial statements for PHS Bidco Limited (the "Company") for the 52-week year ended 30 June 2023.

 Principal activities

 The Company acted as a holding company for a group of companies which provided workplace services in the UK, Ireland and Spain during the year.
 It is anticipated that the role of the Company within the Group will remain unchanged for the foreseeable future.